Addressing Hidden Assets in Colorado Divorce

 Assets Must Be Reported

-According to Colorado law, spouses must affirmatively report all their assets, debts, expenses and income.
+According to Colorado law, spouses must affirmatively report all their assets, debts, expenses, and income.
 Marital and separate property [RH1] must be accounted for – in full and completely.
-When it is submitted to the court each of the spouses are attesting to the truth of the filing.
+When it is submitted to the court, each of the spouses is attesting to the truth of the filing.

 Falsifying the value of an asset, hiding an asset, and/or simply omitting an asset is, in effect, perjury.
 This is not a gray area, it is the law.

-It should be noted that when hidden assets are found, the court will may assign greater benefits to the other party and the person who hid the assets could be found in contempt – which could result in a fine and/or a jail sentence.
+It should be noted that when hidden assets are found, the court may assign greater benefits to the other party, and the person who hid the assets could be found in contempt – which could result in a fine and/or a jail sentence.

 How Assets Are Hidden